seehiong/multi-model-chat/README.md

 ## Usage

 1. Open the application in your browser.
-2. Click the **Settings** button to enter your OpenRouter API Key.
+2. To query remote models, you will need an API key from a service like [OpenRouter.ai](https://openrouter.ai/).
+3. Navigate to the **Settings** page in the application and paste your API key into the "OpenRouter API Key" field.
+The key is saved to your browser's `localStorage`.
+4.  **Important Security Note:** For maximum security, it is recommended to create temporary keys on your provider's dashboard (like OpenRouter) for your sessions and delete them when you are finished.
-3. Configure any **Local Models** you are running (e.g., via Ollama).
+5. On the settings page, you can also configure any **Local Models** you are running (e.g., via Ollama).
-4. Return to the main page, select the models you want to chat with.
+6. Return to the main page, select the models you want to chat with, and start your conversation!
-5. Type your message and press Enter!

 ## Deployment